What You’ll Learn 🖥️

 Rotor balancer

-The goal of balancing is to minimize vibrations related to the first order.
-Basically, it works like this: We measure the initial state, then we add a trial weight of the known mass, calculate the position and mass of a counterweight, remove the trial weight, and put the calculated weight on the opposite side, to cancel out the imbalance.
+We measure the initial state, add a trial weight of known mass, calculate the optimal position and mass of a counterweight, remove the trial weight, and then place the calculated weight on the opposite side to cancel out the imbalance.

 FFT